tyen901/arma3-launcher/README.md

 * Workshop IDs require `workshop_dir` on `Arma3Install`.
 * You can override cfg path if you need a non-standard location.
 * Linux Proton “direct” launching requires Steam detection; if not found, the library returns an error.

+## Inspiration

+This library was inspired by https://github.com/muttleyxd/arma3-unix-launcher which provided a very useful reference for launching Arma 3 on Linux systems.